 Mer Bleue Conservation Area

 Mer Bleue has two short loops that are ideal for snowshoeing or a winter walk.

 Come and explore the heart of Mer Bleue on this 1.2-kilometre self-guided interpretation trail.
-A new bird feeder by the trail means you are likely to spot many birds.
+This area is great for photography and nature observation.

-This 1-kilometre loop is located on the Dolman Ridge.
-This trail is shared with cross-country skiers.
+This one-kilometre loop is located on the Dolman Ridge.
+The trail is shared between cross-country skiers and hikers.

-On trails used for cross-country skiing, please stay well to the side of ski tracks if you are walking or snowshoeing.
+If you are walking or snowshoeing on trails used for cross-country skiing, please stay well to the side of the ski tracks.